0x404/commit-marker/readme.md

 This will display commits with different label, you can decide which label to use while viewing:

-**warning: the result of the comparison will be saved to compare_result.csv in the current folder, so please make sure there is no compare_result.csv in the current file**
+**warning: the result of the comparison will be saved to compare_result.csv in the current folder, so please make sure there is no compare_result.csv in the current folder**

 ```shell